brtsai/finders_keepers/README.md

   + Users will be able to comment and upvote/downvote on Freebie listings.

-  + Users can select a pin on the map interface and indicate that they are going to pick it up.
+  + Users can select a pin on the map interface and indicate that they are going to pick it up with timestamp.

-  + When a user selects a Freebie, it will show an estimated availability time based on the location of other users who have indicated that they will `Pick Up`.

   + Identify items in pictures using google Vision API, to allow easy form prefilling when uploading a Freebie posting.